MicrosoftDocs/PowerShell-Docs/contributing/6-UPDATING-REFERENCE.md

 PlatyPS has a hardcoded schema for cmdlet reference that is written into the code.
 The [platyPS.schema.md] document attempts to describe this structure.
-When updating cmdlet reference, if you don't follow this schema you can cause a build errors that must be fixed before we can accept your contribution.
+When updating cmdlet reference, if you don't follow this schema you can cause build errors that must be fixed before we can accept your contribution.

 ## Guidelines